TYPO3-Documentation/TYPO3CMS-Reference-TCA/Documentation/Palettes/Index.rst

     Caching palette in pages

-It is also possibly to define the label of a palette directly in the palette definition.
+It is also possible to define the label of a palette directly in the palette definition.
 Declaring the label in an 'palettes' array can reduce boilerplate declarations if a palette is used over and over again in multiple types.
 If a label is defined for a palette this way, it is always displayed.
 Setting a